merondun/puzzler/docs/Fungus_Example.md

 `~~~~ HapHiC for Fungus_Ref failed, scaffolding with YAHS instead ~~~~`

-Afterwards, then everything is fine.
+Afterwards, everything is fine.

 Of the many genomes I have run so far, Fungus is the only genome not successfully scaffolded with HapHiC, so maybe it has something to do with the small size of chromosomes.

 **Runtime:**

-It completed the assembly in 24 minutes, and of course with this tiny genome we could have dramatically reduced our resources to `--threads 8 --mem 32`
+It completed the assembly in 25 minutes, and of course with this tiny genome we could have dramatically reduced our requested resources (probably 12 cores and 36 Gb memory)

 ```
 Nodes: 1
-Cores per node: 64
+Cores per node: 48
 CPU Utilized: 04:31:37
 CPU Efficiency: 17.08% of 1-02:30:24 core-walltime
 Job Wall-clock time: 00:24:51
 Memory Utilized: 22.98 GB
-Memory Efficiency: 4.49% of 512.00 GB
+Memory Efficiency: 5.98% of 384.00 GB
 ```

 In any case, the pipeline will also run `haphic refsort`, provided a related species is provided, which will align your draft scaffolds in order of the reference genome for juicebox curation. **This is not reference-guided assembly**, and will not rename or otherwise modify the scaffolds.
 Please see the [HapHiC](https://github.com/zengxiaofei/HapHiC) `refsort` description for more details.